StevenMccracken/feasy/README.md

 * Status code: __415__
 * Formal type: `invalid_media_type`
 * Default message: _That type of media file is forbidden_
+* Notes
-* Notes: The message will usually contain a more specific explanation of which filetypes are allowed
+  * The message will usually contain a more specific explanation of which filetypes are allowed

 **[⬆ back to top - errors](#errors-table-of-contents)**
 <a name="invalid-request-error"></a>